 Banding decisions agreed by the moderation process will be implemented from the date of the final moderation.
-In case of appeals, the date of the appeal becomes the final date from which payments will be made.
-There will be no back payment reflecting the new banding allocation.
+In case of appeals related to the moderation process, the date of the appeal becomes the final date from which payments will be made.
+There will be no back payment reflecting the new banding allocation agreed through the annual moderation.